 You should have received a copy of the Apache License along with this program.
 If you did not not, please see https://www.apache.org/licenses/LICENSE-2.0

 Do you need assistance using our tools?
 Do you need a feature?
 Do you want to send a patch to us?
 Did you find a bug?
-Please write to one of the following newsgroups and let us know:
+Please use Github tickets package:

 The Apache License v2.0 allows Indigo to be used as a component in proprietary software products.